guessi/ansible-cron-bug-report/README.md

 # Ansible "Cron" module bug report

+***Update:***
+It is now fixed and released with 2.9.13, reference: https://github.com/ansible/ansible/pull/71207

 **Expected Result: (run with 2.9.11)**
 - should have 3 cron tasks being defined in target output file